rafaelacerlat/CS-labs/src/main/java/Reports/Report_Lab2.md

 ## Implementation description

-* Firt of all there is the SymmetricCipher interface with the respective methods, encrypt() and decrypt(), that take as parameters the message and the key to either encrypt or decrypt.
+* Firt of all there is the Cipher interface with the respective methods, encrypt() and decrypt(), that take as parameter the message to either encrypt or decrypt.
 ```
-public interface SymmetricCipher {
+public interface Cipher {
-    String encrypt(String message, String key);
+    String encrypt(String message);
-    String decrypt(String encryptedMessage, String key);
+    String decrypt(String encryptedMessage);
 }
 ```